VTimofeenko/nitratesky/README.md

 ncurses Spotify client written in Rust using librespot.
 It is heavily inspired by ncurses MPD clients, such as ncmpc.
 The author's motivation was to provide a simple and resource friendly alternative to the official client as well as to support platforms that currently don't have a Spotify client, such as the *BSDs.
 *Maintainer note*: cover feature not yet supported.
-## net-analyzer/zabbix

-**Versions available**:
-5.2.4

-ZABBIX is software for monitoring of your applications, network and servers

-ZABBIX is software for monitoring of your applications, network and servers.
-ZABBIX supports both polling and trapping techniques to collect data from monitored hosts.
-A flexible notification mechanism allows easy and quickly configure different types of notifications for pre-defined events.
-This version differs from main tree by adding agent2 use flag.
-Bug #749351
 ## net-im/teams-for-linux

 **Versions available**: